-Having an RDSP after 50 can be a great way to save and invest money without having any of your federal disability benefits without a penalty.
-This includes withdrawals of grants and bonds received retroactively for previous years.

-- and most provincial benefits impacted.
+- Having an RDSP after 50 can be a great way to save and invest money without having any of your federal disability benefits and most provincial benefits impacted.
 This is particularly beneficial for people who have or are about to receive a large sum of money, such as through an insurance settlement, as an inheritance, or from the sale of assets such as real estate. - When you choose to withdraw your money, you will be able to decide what you want to spend the money on.